|Nutritional Guidelines (per serving)|

 - 2 tablespoons finely chopped scallions

-- about 4 tablespoons of peanut oil
+- 4 tablespoons peanut oil

 Rub the chicken all over with rock salt to remove impurities.
 Do this two to three times until you see that the skin is clean.